logzio/logz-docs/_source/user-guide/alerts/configure-alerts.md

 ###### Group-by (order matters!)

+Group by must include the field to trigger it.
+A log without a field added to Group by will not trigger the alert even if it matches the query or filter.
+{:.info-box.important}

 You can apply **group by** operators to up to 3 fields.
 If you use this option, the alert will return the aggregated results.

 The order in which you add group-by fields matters.
 Results are grouped in the order in which the group-by fields are added.
 (The fields are shown from first to last from Left-To-Right.)